brianom95/brianom95.github.io/_posts/2018-12-10-gaisce-journey.md

 ## Silver

 Scouting Ireland was transitioning at the time, replacing the old awards programme to make it more transferable.
-It was a great idea; align awards so that earning a certain stage in hillwalking or paddling for example, would transfer to actual certs from Hillwalking Ireland or Canoeing Ireland.
+It was a great idea; align awards so that earning a certain stage in hillwalking or paddling, for example, would transfer to actual certs from Hillwalking Ireland or Canoeing Ireland.
 Making the work you put in more valuable in the wider world.

 I was one of the last to complete the old Chief Scout Award (CSA); at that time the single highest award for the organisation.
 Moving to Venturers at 15, there were now five CSA's, one for Beavers, Cubs, Scouts, Venturers & Rovers.
 For transferability the Scout, Venturer & Rover CSA's were designed around the Bronze, Silver & Gold Gaisce.
 With additional requirements like an environmental activity over the same period, and earning proficiency stages in Scouting's adventure skills (more on these later), amongst other things.
 So by completing CSA you'd earn your Gaisce too, but given long time frames they could now be started upon entering a section unlike the old CSA which had to be worked up to.

 It seemed perfect so I signed up for the Venturer one and began logging hours.
 Not being able to repeat activities I took up running, volunteered as a beaver leader and learned to drive.
 The adventure journey was a 3-day hike near home.
 What I loved about Gaisce was the flexibility.
-Miss a week, miss a year, it didn't really matter because you had until you turn 26 to finish it.
+Miss a week, miss a year, it didn't really matter because you had until you turned 26 to finish it.
 As long as you were always chipping away at it, which I was.
 However, this was actually not the case for the CSA's, with the deadline for the Venturer award being your 18th birthday.
 So time was ticking, and now for the hiccup.

 <p align="center" width="100%">
     <img width="400" src="/images/presaward2.jpeg">